seunghk1206/seunghk1206/README.md

 ### Personal message change log
 ```
 "Be what you want to be"
+"Life is a never ending journey.
+Get buckled."
 ```
 <!--
 **seunghk1206/seunghk1206** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.